sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

      $glite-wms-job-status -i jobIds

-* Finally, a third (optional) way to check the job status is with the web browser in which :ref:`you installed your certificate <digicert_browser_install>`.
+* Finally, a third (optional) way to check the job status is with the web browser in which you installed your certificate.
 In this browser open the jobID link:

 	https://wms2.grid.sara.nl:9000/JIVYfkMxtnRFWweGsx0XAA #replace with your jobID